lukasmartinelli/lukasmartinelli.github.io/_drafts/2015-09-26-create-tshirt-with-mapbox-studio.md

 ![Mapbox good basemaps for T-shirts](/media/mapbox_export.png)

-### Post Processing with GIMP / Photoshop
+### Post-processing with GIMP / Photoshop

 Now make sure that your map background and edges are transparent.
-In my case I [chose white as the base layer color and then replaced white with an alpha channel](http://docs.gimp.org/en/plug-in-colortoalpha.html).
+In my case I [chose white as the base layer color and then replaced white with the alpha channel](http://docs.gimp.org/en/plug-in-colortoalpha.html).
 If your map is transparent it will also be possible to print it on different T-shirt colors.